darshanns09/AdventureWorks-Sales-Report-Power-Bi/README.md

 Data Modeling - A robust data model serves as the foundation for effective reporting and analysis by organizing data, ensuring data integrity, optimizing data retrieval, and providing a structured framework that supports the changing needs of the organization.
 It enhances data quality, consistency, and security while empowering users to derive meaningful insights and make informed decisions based on trustworthy data.

 ## Creating visualizations and reports -

 ![Power bi 1](https://github.com/darshanns09/AdventureWorks-Sales-Report-Power-Bi/assets/145355404/42f9cc28-6799-4e11-8580-053b18dcffa4)

 ## Insights and analysis -

 ![INSIGHTS](https://github.com/darshanns09/AdventureWorks-Sales-Report-Power-Bi/assets/145355404/7f1c11dd-34b1-46f6-82f2-a4f2d5134f00)

+"Developed a dynamic sales analysis dashboard in Power BI, enabling real-time monitoring of revenue trends and outlier detection.
+Identified revenue spikes, such as the $1,635,309 total on 12/1/2021, which exceeded the expected range, and pinpointed influential factors like high revenue in the United States within the Mountain Bikes subcategory."

 ## Conclusion and next steps -